joeljos/cisco-fso-labs/README.md

     sudo chmod 0755 /usr/local/bin/fly
     ```

 5. From within your git repo directory - update your lab_vars.py file with the name you want to use for your lab.
-For simplicity, keep the the name the same as your branch name (instructor in exampe below).
+For simplicity, keep the the name the same as your branch name (**instructor** in example below).
 Also comment/uncomment so the desired regions is set (default shows "us-east-1")

     **Example lab_vars.py file:**